StarkTrade/starktrade/README.md

 ### Wallet Management
 - **Create Wallet**: Create a new wallet directly from the bot with a secure and straightforward process.
 - **Import Wallet**: Import an existing wallet using your private key or mnemonic phrase to access your tokens and transaction history.

+### Automated Trading
+- **Set Trading Rules**: Define your trading strategies and rules to automate the buying and selling of tokens.
+- **Monitor Market Conditions**: Automatically monitor market conditions and execute trades based on your predefined rules.

 ### Portfolio Tracking
 - **Track Your Tokens**: Keep track of all your tokens in one place.
 View balances, recent transactions, and overall portfolio value.